atrocore/atrocore/README.md

 ### Enterprise Edition?

-From small businesses to large enterprises, every user use the same core platform – AtroCore.
+From small businesses to large enterprises, every user use the same core – AtroCore.
 This core can be extended with additional free and premium modules as needed.
 We also offer SaaS Editions, hosted in the cloud, which include some or all premium modules depending on the edition.